Bifractality of fractal scale-free networks: Abstract

 \section{Abstract}

 The presence of large-scale real-world networks with various architectures has motivated an active research towards a unified understanding of diverse topologies of networks.
 Such studies have revealed that many networks with the scale-free and fractal properties exhibit the structural multifractality, some of which are actually bifractal.
 Bifractality is a particular case of the multifractal property, where only two local fractal dimensions $\dfmin$ and $\dfmax (>\dfmin$) suffice to explain the structural inhomogeneity of a network.
 In this work, we investigate analytically and numerically the multifractal property of a wide range of fractal scale-free networks (FSFNs) including deterministic hierarchical, stochastic hierarchical, non-hierarchical, and real-world FSFNs.
+Then we demonstrate how commonly FSFNs exhibit the bifractal property.
 The results show that all these networks possess the bifractal nature.
-We infer from this fact that any FSFN is bifractal.
+We conjecture from our findings that any FSFN is bifractal.
 Furthermore, we find that in the thermodynamic limit the lower local fractal dimension $\dfmin$ describes substructures around infinitely high-degree hub nodes and finite-degree nodes at finite distances from these hub nodes, whereas $\dfmax$ characterizes local fractality around finite-degree nodes infinitely far from the infinite-degree hub nodes.
 Since the bifractal nature of FSFNs may strongly influence time-dependent phenomena on FSFNs, our results will be useful for understanding dynamics such as information diffusion and synchronization on FSFNs from a unified perspective.

 \keywords{complex networks, fractals, multifractals}